-1. This document is a guide to the Customer Dispute Resolution Scheme (CDRS) which we, the Qatar Financial Centre Regulatory Authority (the Regulatory Authority), operate.
-We have prepared this guide according to the CDRS Rules 2019 (the CDRS rules), which came into force on 1 January 2020, to help customers understand the scheme and its rules.
+1. This document is a guide to the Customer Dispute Resolution Scheme ("CDRS") which we, the Qatar Financial Centre Regulatory Authority, operate.
+We have prepared this guide in accordance with the Customer Dispute Resolution Scheme Rules 2019 (the "CDRS rules"), which came into force on 1 January 2020, to help customers understand the scheme and its rules.